2900 Grays Ferry Avenue

 Cats are given an injection of pain medication that will be adequate for pain control during their recovery.
 Dogs will go home with five days of pain pills.
 This medication can make their stomachs upset, so please be sure to give it with food.
 We strongly recommend that pets – especially females – wear an e-collar (cone) for 10-14 days after surgery to help prevent them from licking their incision and getting an infection.

 PAWS carries Paradefense, Revolution, Bravecto, and Tri-Heart.
-Dogs should ideally be kept on heartworm preventative year-round and will require a heartworm test every year.
-Dogs that are only on heartworm preventative during the warmer months will need a test every year before restarting their medication in the spring.
+Heartworm preventative requires a yearly exam and prescription by one of our veterinarians, or a valid prescription from an outside veterinarian.
+Dogs should ideally be kept on heartworm preventative year-round; that are only on heartworm preventative during the warmer months will need a test every year before restarting their medication in the spring.
 Puppies under 6 months of age can be started on preventatives without a test.